CommitStudio/square-one-swell/README.md

-Here is the transformed readme using active voice:

 ## Introduction

 Commit Storefront is an ecommerce platform powered by Swell, designed to provide businesses with a flexible solution for selling products online.
 You can easily design and brand your online store, process payments, and manage shipping to create a successful ecommerce business.